-Your BUS is equipped with the Air Force One Supplemental braking system.
+The motorhome is equipped with the Brake Sync Braking System as shown in Figure 15-12.
 This system will provide years of maintenance and adjustment-free service.
-This proportional braking system uses the air pressure from your RV's brakes to apply the brakes in your towed car in the same manner.
+This proportional braking system uses the air pressure from the motorhome's brakes to apply the brakes in your towed car in the same manner.
 Low-profile design installs out of your way and is always at the ready.
-Please refer to the Manufacture's manual, which is a part of your operator's packet.
+Please refer to the manufacture's manual, which is a part of Owner's Information Package.